-- COVID-19 viral tests, also known as PCR (Polymerase Chain Reaction) tests, use a sample taken from the nose or mouth by swab to determine whether you have an active infection with the virus.
-If you have symptoms, a 98point6 physician can help determine if a viral test is the appropriate next step.
+- COVID-19 diagnostic viral tests, also known as PCR (Polymerase Chain Reaction) tests, use a sample taken from the nose or mouth by swab or saliva to determine whether you have an active infection with the virus.
+PCR tests are considered the “gold standard” because they are the most sensitive and specific.
+This means you are less likely to get a false positive or a false negative result.
+If you have symptoms, a 98point6 physician can help determine if a PCR test is the appropriate next step.

 Our physicians can provide orders for viral, also known as PCR (Polymerase Chain Reaction) tests, and guide patients to testing locations and directly order antibody testing for COVID-19 if you meet the requirements necessary.
 We are working to help patients get access to appropriate testing where we can, and many areas are opening up more options to the general public.
 Be sure to ask your 98point6 physician about your interest in testing for the most up-to-date information and to see if you qualify.